-This ‘Indian’ coleslaw salad is inspired by my never ending attempts to lose some weight.
-If I summed up all the weight I have lost and then gained again it would be more than I weigh today, so I can’t say that I have been successful!
-However, my recent diet is all about not eating carbs, which is why some of our recipes are in the ‘low carb’ category.
+This Indian coleslaw salad is inspired by my never ending attempts to lose weight.
+If I summed up all the weight I have lost and gained again it would be more than I weigh today, so I can’t say that I have been successful.
+My recent diet is all about not eating carbs, which is why some of our recipes are titled “low-carb”.

-My family loves butter chicken and we eat it at least once a month, but butter chicken typically goes with basmati rice and that is a no-no on my diet, so I had to substitute it with something else.
-Here is where this Indian coleslaw salad comes into the picture, and it really makes an awesome and much tastier side.
+My family loves butter chicken and we eat it at least once a month, but butter chicken goes with basmati rice and that is a no-no on my diet, so I had to substitute it with something.
+Here is where this Indian coleslaw salad comes into the picture.
 I’m not the only one who loves it.
 My family also digs in even though I still make basmati rice for them.
-Try it out and I guarantee that you won’t regret it.
+Try it out and I guarantee you won’t regret it.

 Indian coleslaw (serves 4 as a side dish)

-½ red Murdoc cabbage (or small red cabbage if you can’t get Murdoch).
+½ red Murdoc cabbage or small red cabbage if you can’t get Murdoc

 3 tbsp mayonnaise